microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 # Publishing Extension

-Once you have made a high-quality extension, you can publish it to the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/vscode) so others can find, download and use your extension.
+Once you have made a high-quality extension, you can publish it to the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/vscode) so others can find, download, and use your extension.
 Alternatively, you can [package](#packaging-extensions) an extension into the installable VSIX format and share it with other users.

 This topics covers: